 - What participants should do on the day of our Monthly Cycles events

-- Information about: correctly putting on and removing masks; correctly putting on and removing gloves; correct hand-washing
+- Information about: correctly putting on and removing masks; correct hand-washing

 - Information for ‘at-risk’ groups

-Under the government roadmap, organised outdoor exercise, sporting, cultural or social activities of up to 15 people may take place – subject to appropriate social distancing and hygiene measures.
+Under the latest government plan, from 10 May, organised outdoor gatherings with a maximum attendance of 15 people may take place – subject to appropriate social distancing and hygiene measures.